Hmmsien/Calculator/README.md

 # Calculator
 The Calculator program is written in C++.
 The program provides standard calculator functionality.
 Basically get a equation from user input.
 Then output the result for user.

+# Project Description
+First get input equation from user.
+Then create a header file(infixToPostfix.h) to convert equation to postfix format using stack.\
+Calculate the postfix equation using stack and push result step by step\
+Finally output the top of stack which store the final result.

 # Getting started
 git clone this repo\
 run command "make lab2" on terminal to excute the program\